dainst/idai-field/desktop/src/manual/manual.en.md

 "Staff" of section "Project") and **campaigns** (field "Campaigns", also of section "Project").
 You can extend these lists at any time.

-Use the menu option **Create backup...**, which is accessible via the menu "Project", to create backup files of your project data regularly.

 <hr>